 To enjoy some peace and quiet during your Southern Thailand itinerary, head to Koh Lanta.
 It’s the polar opposite of Koh Phi Phi.
 Koh Lanta is just a great place to relax, read a book at a beachside restaurant, and go to bed when the sun goes down.
 If you’re backpacking Thailand looking for some peace and quiet, spend more time in your south Thailand itinerary on Koh Lanta.

 Be sure to rent a scooter one day to explore Koh Lanta during your 30 days in South Thailand itinerary.
-There’s a small National Park in the south that is a great spot to picnic, and encounter monkeys and some giant lizards.
-There’s also a historic town on the East side of Koh Lanta that’s built on stilts over the water.
-The rest of the island is a lot of forest, rubber tree plantations, and the occasional small village.
+Mu Ko Lanta National Park is located in the south part of the island, which is a great spot to picnic, and encounter monkeys and giant lizards.

 Thailand Travel Tip: If you’ve never ridden a scooter before, the roads here are super deserted so it’s a great place to learn how to ride!